Maria Lazarou

-Maria Lazarou (Μαρία Λαζάρου; born 30 September 1972) is a retired Greek football player who played for Greece women's national football team, which she also captained, and a former football manager.
+Maria Lazarou (Μαρία Λαζάρου; born 30 September 1972) is a Greek former footballer who played for the Greece national team, which she also captained.
+She is also a former football coach.

 Club career

 Lazarou played for several clubs in the Greek Alpha Ethniki, and also had a spell in-between in the German Fußball-Bundesliga with FC Rumeln-Kaldenhausen.

 In 2002, Lazarou was part of the squad of PAOK that played in the UEFA Women's Champions League for the first time ever, in the 2002–03 season; PAOK lost in all three matches they played, but in the final match they managed to score for one and only time, in an 8–1 defeat, with Lazarou being the scorer.

 Lazarou retired in 2004, after the 2004 Summer Olympics, but she returned to playing again in 2006 as a player-coach for Illiopouli Thessaloniki, and then Aris, a club founded in 2008, and being actually the successor team of Illiopouli; Aris actually "absorbed" Illiopouli, with the latter adopting the badge, name and colours of Aris, with the newly created club continuing to play in Women's Alpha Ethniki (top-tier league) in the place of Illiopouli.